KaliBasenji42/KaliBasenji42.github.io/README.md

 "HTML Template.py" finds all the sections, starting with commented 'Start' and ending with commented 'End'.
 It replaces each one based on order of appearance.

+The script will also find a variable stored as '<Project>' and replace it with the project name based on the file path.

-The Pyhton file will not affect the following files (due to not having template syntax setup):
+The Pyhton file will not affect the following files (due to not having template syntax setup or being in the wrong directory):
+*   "polls/templates/polls/Home/index.html"
-*   "Home/index.html"
+*   "polls/templates/polls/Clock/index.html"
-*   "Clock/index.html"
+*   "polls/templates/polls/Resume/index.html"
-*   "Resume/index.html"
+*   "index.html"